Feeds:

 Read Full Post »

-Reblogged from Jenna Jaxon Romance--because passion is timeless.:
+Jenna Jaxon Romance--because passion is timeless.

 Despite the fact that I have published more contemporary works than historical (to date), I still think of myself as an author of historical romance.
 I’ve always loved history, loved reading about different time periods when things were done just a bit differently (or a lot!).

 I may say that I love one time period more than another, but to date, I have written novels set in the medieval, Georgian, and Victorian periods.
+I have detailed outlines for several set in the Regency period also.
+I am waiting for inspiration to write a Civil War era romance, a Renaissance tale, and one set in the Wild West.

 Read Full Post »